justhum/HUMSlider/README.md

 ## Usage notes

-- The number of ticks **must be odd** - otherwise pretty much all the math for centering things breaks spectacularly.
-Attempting to add an even number of ticks will cause an assertion failure during development.
 - If you are using a custom thumb image which has some clear space at the top, use the `pointAdjustmentForCustomThumb` property to compensate for this.
 - This control defines its own intrinsic content height based on how high the ticks will pop up, but does not define its own intrinsic content width.
 - Images passed in as min/max images will automatically be set to use `UIImageRenderingModeAlwaysTemplate` in order to facilitate the saturation and desaturation of the image using tint colors.